Indo-Aryan migrations: Continuity of Indus Valley civilization

-According to Erdosy, the ancient Harappans were not markedly different from modern populations in Northwestern India and present-day Pakistan.
+In 1995, and based on a set of cranial and dental comparisons, Erdosy suggested the ancient Harappans were not markedly different from modern populations in Northwestern India and present-day Pakistan.
 Craniometric data showed similarity with prehistoric peoples of the Iranian plateau and Western Asia, although Mohenjo-daro was distinct from the other areas of the Indus Valley.

-According to Kennedy, there is no evidence of "demographic disruptions" after the decline of the Harappa culture.
+In 1995, Kennedy, had found no evidence of "demographic disruptions" immediately after the decline of the Harappa culture.
 Kenoyer notes that no biological evidence can be found for major new populations in post-Harappan communities.
 Hemphill notes that "patterns of phonetic affinity" between Bactria and the Indus Valley Civilisation are best explained by "a pattern of long-standing, but low-level bidirectional mutual exchange".

 According to Kennedy, the Cemetery H culture "shows clear biological affinities" with the earlier population of Harappa.
 The archaeologist Kenoyer noted that this culture "may only reflect a change in the focus of settlement organization from that which was the pattern of the earlier Harappan phase and not cultural discontinuity, urban decay, invading aliens, or site abandonment, all of which have been suggested in the past."
-Recent excavations in 2008 at Alamgirpur, Meerut District, appeared to show an overlap between the Harappan and PGW pottery indicating cultural continuity.
+Recent excavations in 2008 at Alamgirpur, Meerut District, appeared to show an overlap between the Harappan and Painted Grey Ware culture (PGW) pottery indicating cultural continuity.